 Photographic focus on candid style environmental portraits.

 Big Leica Addict.
 Knows M and SL System well.
-Also uses Canon EF and Nikon F systems too.
+Also uses Canon EF, Nikon F, and Sony FE systems.

 Contributing content creator.
 Anna is a model living in Hong Kong.